- Who We Are

 Want to be the first to know when there's a new update here?
 Subscribe to this category's rss feed.

 Peter Richardson's groundbreaking documentary, How to Die in Oregon, is an intimate and personal look at the Death with Dignity laws in Oregon and Washington.
 After four years of filming, Richardson created a film which is at times difficult to watch because of its unflinching look at death and dying, but in the end, people come away feeling uplifted and perhaps even less afraid of death.

 The film doesn't strive to tell people how they must die, but through personal accounts shows how simply having more options for end-of-life care gives people more peace of mind in their final days.
 As one blogger put it, "After watching the movie, my wife and I can't understand how anyone could argue that death with dignity shouldn't be an option for everybody."

 The film is now available on DVD.
-If you're thinking about purchasing the DVD, the Death with Dignity National Center is now an affiliate of both Amazon and New Video.
+If you're thinking about purchasing the DVD, the Death with Dignity National Center is an affiliate of Amazon.
 Use these links to order your copy, and a percentage of your purchase helps to support our work!